 Since the invention of Reality(less) TV, plastic surgery has received its share of exposure over the last decade.
 The best known prime time incarnation, ABC’s Extreme Makeover, debuted in 2002.
 Unlike most its spawn, the show did obtain approval from the American Society of Plastic Surgery, but the emphasis was on the extreme end of the makeover.
 Plastic Surgery Reality TV peaked in 2004 with shows like: E!’s Dr. 90210, Fox’s The Swan, MTV’s I Want a Famous Face and Bravo’s Miami Slice.
 But reality TV’s infatuation with the fringes of plastic surgery has not died.
 As if brides were not stressed-out enough, in 2010 E! offered up Bridalplasty.
 Just this week, Toddlers and Tiara’s spin-off, Here Comes Honey Boo Boo, was followed by Plastic Wives.

 More shock than substance, the pilot featured a woman who keeps her labia in a jar, and a former Extra host who seems to be considering it.
 While intellectually we all know that Reality TV is unreal, these types of shows feature real people, expressing real emotions in their own words, although edited for effect.
 The fantasy of it is seductive, but while for those featured it’s the truth, it is not the whole truth.
-A link to the Plastic Wives Preview is supplied; however, parental guidance is suggested.
+A link to the Plastic Wives Preview was supplied here; however, mercifully, the show has been removed from the TLC website.

 There’s More to the Plastic Surgery Story